-- (b) Decrease the reserve requirement ratio to increase lending.
+(b) Decrease the reserve requirement ratio to increase lending.

-- (c) Increase the interest rate on loans to discourage borrowing.
+(c) Increase the interest rate on loans to discourage borrowing.

-- (d) Decrease the interest rate on loans to encourage borrowing.
+(d) Decrease the interest rate on loans to encourage borrowing.

-- 24. ONGC Videsh Limited has been incorporated by its parent entity ONGC for oil and gas acreages, involving exploration, development and production of oil and gas outside India.
+24. oil a GC Videsh Limited has been incorporated by its parent entity ONGC for and gas acreages, involving exploration, development and production of nd gas outside India.
 Which type of foreign investment is it?

-- (a) Joint Venture
+(a) Joint Venture

-- (b) Brownfield Investment
+(b) Brownfield Investment

-- (c) Greenfield Investment
+(c) Greenfield Investment

-- (d) Licensing
+(d) Licensing

-- 25. The First Order Condition for the Profit of a firm to be maximum?
+25. The First Order Condition for the Profit of a firm to be maximum?

-- (a) AC = MR
+(a) AC = MR

-- (b) MC = MR
+(b) MC = MR

-- (c) MR = AR
+(c) MR = AR

-- (d) AC = AR
+(d) AC = AR

-- 26. Which of the following is not one of the features of New Trade Theory by Paul Krugman?
+26. Which of the following is not one of the features of New Trade Theory by Paul Krugman?

-- (a) Countries which trade in similar goods are natural trade partners.
+(a) Countries which trade in similar goods are natural trade partners.

-- (b) It is based on labour theory of value
+(b) It is based on labour theory of value

-- (c) Network effect as means of engaging in international trade.
+(c) Network effect as means of engaging in international trade.

-- (d) It focuses more on economies of scale.
+(d) It focuses more on economies of scale.

-- 27. Which organization is accountable for calculating the Gross Domestic Product of India?
+27. ch organization is accountable for calculating the Gross Domestic Product idia?

-- (a) Indian Statistical Institute
+(a) Indian Statistical Institute

-- (b) Reserve Bank of India
+(b) Reserve Bank of India

-- (c) National Statistical Office
+(c) National Statistical Office

-- (d) Ministry of Commerce and Industry
+(d) Ministry of Commerce and Industry

-- 28. The survival and success of any business depends on sound
+28. The survival and success of any business depends on sound

-- (a) Mind
+(a) Mind

-- (b) Environment
+(b) Environment

-- (c) Decisions
+(c) Decisions

-- (d) None of these
+(d) None of these

-- 29. In economics, generally the classification of the markets is made on the basis of:
+29. In ed conomics, generally the classification of the markets is made on the basis

-- (a) Time
+(a) Time

-- (b) Geographic area
+(b) Geographic area

-- (c) Both (a) and (b)
+(c) Both (a) and (b)

-- (d) None of these
+(d) None of these

-- 30. During an expansion phase of the business cycle, which of the following is likely to occur?
+30. During an expansion phase of the business cycle, which of the following is likely to occur?

-- (a) Decrease in consumer spending.
+(a) Decrease in consumer spending.

-- (b) Increase in business bankruptcies.
+(b) Increase in business bankruptcies.

-- (c) Increase in job opportunities.
+(c) Increase in job opportunities.

-- (d) Decrease in government spending.
+(d) Decrease in government spending.

-- 31. Which of the following phases of the business cycle is characterized by increasing economic activity, rising employment, and growing consumer spending?
+31. incr ch of the following phases of the business cycle is characterized by easing economic activity, rising employment, and growing consumer nding?

-- (a) Expansion.
+(a) Expansion.

-- (b) Recession.
+(b) Recession.

-- (c) Trough.
+(c) Trough.

-- (d) Recovery.
+(d) Recovery.

-- 32. Post war reconstruction:
+32. Pos t war reconstruction:

-- (a) will push the economy to slow down because of excess external debts.
+(a) will push the economy to slow down because of excess external debts.

-- (b) will cause pickup in economic activities as the reconstruction pushes up effective demand & in turn employment and income.
+(b) will cause pickup in economic activities as the reconstruction pushes up effective demand & in turn employment and income.

-- (c) can cause boom or recession depending upon the policies for reconstruction adopted by govt.
+(c) can cause boom or recession depending upon the policies for reconstruction adopted by govt.

-- (d) None of these
+(d) None of these

-- 33. is concerned with welfare proposition.
+33. is concerned with welfare proposition.

-- (a) Normative Economics
+(a) Normative Economics

-- (b) Positive Economics
+(b) Positive Economics

-- (c) Both (a) and (b)
+(c) Both (a) and (b)

-- (d) None of these
+(d) None of these

-- 34. Under Monopoly, selling costs are incurred for:
+34. Und ler Monopoly, selling costs are incurred for:

-- (a) Persuading customers for not buying competitor's product
+(a) Persuading customers for not buying competitor's product

-- (b) Informative purpose
+(b) Informative purpose

-- (c) Promoting sales of the product
+(c) Promoting sales of the product

-- (d) None of these
+(d) None of these

-- 35. Which of the following is incorrect formula?
+35. Whi ch of the following is incorrect formula?

-- (a) $TC = AC \times Q$
+(a) $TC = AC \times Q$